Exclusive Preview of the 2017 Student & Parent E-Expectations Survey in 7 Parts

 The results of the April 2017 Ruffalo Noel-Levitz survey on the E-expectations of high school seniors, juniors and sophomores (n=4,274) will be officially released on July 27.

 I got access to the results of this survey about 6 weeks ago – before anybody else – courtesy of Stephanie Geyer from RNL.
-Stephanie will present these findings first at the end of the month at the NCSRMR Conference in Denver, Colorado and later this year at several other conferences (eduWeb, HighEdWeb, etc.)
+Stephanie will present these findings first at the end of the month at the NCSRMR Conference in Denver, Colorado and later this year at several other conferences (eduWeb, HighEdWeb, etc.) This research is the result of a collaboration between Ruffalo Noel-Levitz, the National Research Center for College and University Admissions (NRCCUA), CollegeWeekLive and Omniupdate.

 This annual survey launched in 2005 has become a staple in audience research for higher ed marketers and communicators.
 It’s the gold standard for digital expectations and habits of the new class of college freshmen (high school seniors), the new crop of prospective students (high school juniors & sophomores this year!).
 Considering the increasing role they play in the college decision process, RNL has also surveyed parents of seniors, juniors and sophomores (n=3,530) this year as well.